-The VA Neurology Service is a busy clinical in-patient and out-patient service within the Medical Specialties Service Line at the VA Pittsburgh Healthcare System (VAPHS).
+The VA Neurology Service is a busy clinical in-patient and out-patient service within the Medical Service Line at the VA Pittsburgh Healthcare System (VAPHS).
 It provides out-patient and in-patient services to veterans with dementia, movement disorders, headache, epilepsy, stroke, multiple sclerosis, neuromuscular disorders, neurological complications of medical diseases and other neurological conditions.
-Physicians perform out-patient lumbar punctures for diagnosis and botulinum toxin injections for the treatment of focal dystonias, programming of deep brain stimulators and programming of vagal nerve stimulators.
+Physicians perform out-patient lumbar punctures for diagnosis, botulinum toxin injections for the treatment of focal dystonias, programming of deep brain stimulators and programming of vagal nerve stimulators.
 There is a TOUCH program for natalizumab infusions for patients with multiple sclerosis.

-The clinical services of VAPHS include out-patient clinics at University Drive and Highland Drive VAMC facilities, in-patient consultations at the University Drive, Highland Drive and Heinz VAMC facilities, and an in-patient service at the University Drive VAMC facility.
+The clinical services of VAPHS include out-patient clinics at University Drive and Heinz VAMC facilities, in-patient consultations at the University Drive and Heinz VAMC facilities, and an in-patient consult service at the University Drive VAMC facility.
 The VAPHS is a referral center for VAMC facilities in Erie, Butler, and Altoona, PA and Clarksburg, WV.
-The VAPHS EEG Laboratory, directed by Dr. Anne Van Cott, is accredited by the American Board of Registration of Electroencephalographers and Evoked Potential Technologists (ABRET).
+The VAPHS EEG Laboratory, directed by Dr. Anne Van Cott, , is accredited by the American Board of Registration of Electroencephalographers and Evoked Potential Technologists (ABRET).
 VAPHS has a Geriatrics Research, Education and Clinical Center (GRECC), a VA institute focused on multi-disciplinary aspects of geriatrics care and research, which is directed by Dr. Steven Graham.

 Chief of Service:

 Dr. Edward Burton: Movement disorders, botulinum toxin injections, general neurology

 Dr. Steven Graham: Vascular neurology, general neurology, geriatrics